Mariners find way to stay relevant, beat Rangers to clinch series win

 But the Mariners never scored another run against Foltynewicz, who pitched six complete innings, allowing two runs on three hits with two walks and five strikeouts.

+“We’ve seen Folty a lot, and he has started to throw a lot more breaking balls to us,” Servais said.
+“And you see some guys pulling off some balls.
+We’ve got to get back into probably taking some of those pitches to right field or the opposite way — just take your singles.
+We’ve got to get back to doing that.”

 The Mariners almost picked up a third run off him in the sixth inning.
-Haniger worked a one-out walk and Seager smoked a double to the gap in right-center.
+Haniger worked a one-out walk, and Seager smoked a double to the gap in right-center.
 Third base coach Manny Acta made an aggressive decision to try and score Haniger from first base on the play.
 But the relay throw from third baseman Yonny Hernandez, who was playing on the right side of the field because of the shift, was caught by catcher Jose Trevino with Haniger about four steps away.
 He was tagged out easily for the second out of the inning.
 Ty France grounded out softly to first base to end the inning.

+Seattle also had two base runners thrown out on stolen base attempts.

+“We did make some outs on the bases,” Servais said.
+“We were trying to be a little bit more aggressive, stealing a few bases.
+I thought a couple more guys were safe.
+We didn’t get the calls to work out that way.
+It happens.
+We’re trying to create a little bit, but it starts in the batter’s box and we got to be a little bit more consistent there on getting back to using the whole field.”

-After throwing 108 pitches in a complete game victory over the Rangers in his last outing, Marco Gonzales wasn’t going to be allowed to push his pitch count over triple digits again.
+After throwing 108 pitches in a complete game victory over the Rangers in his last outing, Marco Gonzales wasn’t going to be allowed to push his pitch count into triple digits again.
 He worked into the sixth inning, allowing a base runner in every inning, including the leadoff hitter in three of them.
 After allowing a leadoff double to Isiah Kiner-Falefa to start the sixth, Gonzales came back to retire Adolis Garcia on a flyball to center field.

-With his starter at 92 pitches, Mariners manager Scott Servais went to his bullpen.
-Right-hander Casey Sadler entered the game and stranded the runner at second, getting a groundout to third and striking out rookie Yohel Pozo.
+With his starter at 92 pitches, Servais went to his bullpen.
+Right-hander Casey Sadler entered the game and stranded the runner at second, getting a ground out to third and striking out rookie Yohel Pozo.

 Gonzales was credited with 5 1/3 shutout innings, allowing six hits with a walk and three strikeouts to improve to 5-5 on the season.